Accounting and finance are often the top majors of many undergraduate students. Why? Because employment in this field is broad.

 - Management Accounting

 The Applied Skills exam builds your accounting and finance skills based on the theory you learn in Applied Knowledge.
-This is one skill that is needed by professional accountants.
+This is a major skill required in all professional accountants.
 The test consists of:

 - Corporate and Business Law